Daylen1160/APSC160-Exam-Practice/Tips.md

 # 💡 Success Guide & Additional Tips

 ## 📋 Quick Note
 > A small note about Daylen: I took this course in 2025 like all of you.
 I made this to give you personal insights to me being in your shoes, and my friends alongside me who have complained to me about the course.

-> [ALY if you want to put any personal notes here you can otherwise delete]

 This study guide is designed to teach you how to **"think like a coder"**, not just test your knowledge of the course up to this point.